 “The school depends not on man, or any set of men.
 God planted it, and we are but gardeners to take care of it.” –George H. Brimhall

 The BYU Student Alumni Association and descendants of former BYU president George H. Brimhall honor the founders of Brigham Young University each year at Homecoming with the Brimhall Essay Contest.
 The competition is designed to encourage high levels of scholarship among BYU students and promote understanding and appreciation of BYU’s mission and legacy and the challenges of its great founders.
-The 2017 honored founder will LaVell Edwards.

 The essay must establish a connection between:

 Cosmo as a mascot, symbol, or tradition of BYU

 - The contest is open to all full-time BYU undergraduate and graduate students attending classes on campus Fall Semester 2019.

 - Your name must not appear anywhere on your essay.

 - Submit essay online at studentalumni.byu.edu.

 - Essay submission deadline is Friday, October 4 at 2 p.m.
 (MST).
 Submit your essay here

 Attend a writing workshop conducted by contest judges in the 1060 HBLL.